-A Covington Uber accident lawyer from Kaine Law could represent you during your legal action.
+A Covington rideshare accident lawyer from Kaine Law could represent you during your legal action.
 We can investigate your Covington car accident and determine how much compensation you need to pick up the pieces after a serious injury.

 Compensation Can Make Your Uber Accident Recovery Easier

 Your accident injuries have changed your life in various ways.
 This is why Georgia state law grants accident survivors up to two years to sue whoever has hurt them.
 You can find this law at O.C.G.A § 9-3-33.

 What kinds of compensation can you get after an Uber accident?
 That depends on what you have lost.
 Below are a few of the more common types of compensation you could seek according to our Covington car accident lawyers:

 - Medical care: For your own health and well-being, it is very important that you can access the treatment you need to make the fullest possible recovery.
 Money from the liable party could grant you that access.

 - Lost income: Whether you lost a few days’ wages or will never be able to work again, the liable party should pay you for that.

 - Pain and suffering: Both emotional and physical distress can take a major toll on your health.
 This is true whether your injuries are permanent or temporary—and you deserve compensation.